mmilano/SidePanelCollapse/README.md

 ## Configuration Options

-SidePanelCollapse can be passed an object of configuration options when instantiated.
+SidePanelCollapse can be initialized with an object of configuration options.